smiththay/pseudocode/pseudocode.md

     DETERMINE
 		Current Floor of ElevatorCar
-		when to stop at selected FloorNumber
+		Which floor to travel to if FloorPanel value is selected When to stop at selected FloorNumber

 **FloorPanel**

     SET
-		UpArrow
-		DownArrow
+		UpArrow //Destination is above current floor
+		DownArrow //Destination is below current floor

 **CarPanel**

     SET
-		FloorNumber
-		OpenDoor
+		FloorNumber // Individual chooses from array to tell controller selected floor OpenDoor
 		CloseDoor
 		EmergencyAlarmButton